photo courtesy of Tineke de Lange

 Born 17 May, 1961 in Nanjing.
 Han Dong’s parents were banished to the countryside during the Cultural Revolution, taking him with them.
 When the Cultural Revolution ended, he studied philosophy at Shandong University, graduating in 1982.
 He subsequently taught in Xi’an and Nanjing, finally relinquishing teaching in 1993 and going free-lance as a writer.

 Han Dong began writing in 1980, and has been a major player on the modern Chinese literary scene since the 1990s.
-He is well-known as one of China’s most important avant-garde poets, and is becoming increasingly influential as an essayist, short story writer and novelist.
+He is well-known as one of China’s most important avant-garde poets, and is also an established essayist, short story writer and novelist.
 He is currently (2016) directing a film of his novella 《在码头》／On The Pier, with Jia Zhangke

 Interviews/Blogs in English translation

 On Chinese literature, contribution to PEN World Atlas, April 2012, available here

 Voices in his head, interview for China Daily, April 2012, here